 It’s important however that you also take the time to measure exactly how your landing page is performing.
 This will help you in having a clear understanding of the different elements on the page, and determining which ones work to give you the results you want.

-The best way to do this is by using Google Analytics—a free tool that has long been considered a reliable method of tracking how well your page is doing.
+The best way to do this is by using Google Analytics on our landing page—a free tool that has long been considered a reliable method of tracking how well your page is doing.
 Keep reading to find out how you can use analytics to measure the performance of your landing page:

 - Sign up for Google Analytics.

 - Click “SIGN-IN” and enter your email address.